mistval/node-fetch-cache/README.md

 ```

 #### Metadata
 The RedisCache class stores metadata as a separate key in the Redis database.
-The keys appear as follows:
+The metadata key has the same hash but has suffix ":meta" The keys appear as follows:
 ```
 127.0.0.1:6379> keys *
 1) "aaa2b0d76148c24c04f17e168323bccc"